Edwin-Rugoogamu/Recusif-Portal/README.md

 docker run -p 8080:8080 my-container-app
 .
 You can the later host the docker application after CI/CD  eith using github actions or Genkins

+# Design Decisions

+I decided to design having a chat side bar so that users who are online can be seen by the user when they log in I decided To have a notification icon so that notications can be seen incase the user comes back and finds a message.
+I decided to have a chat footer so that the component can store the input form for sending the message.
+I decided to have a chatpage so that the uses can recieve and send messages can can be seen clearly on the page